-FCS\RBG\EXT.1.2 The deterministic RBG shall be seeded by an entropy source that accumulates
+FCS RBG EXT.1.2 The deterministic RBG shall be seeded by an entropy source that accumulates destruction, and the Common Criteria does not provide a suitable SFR for the random bit generation.
+This extended component ensures the strength of encryption keys, and it is therefore placed in the FCS class with a single component.

-NIST SP 800-57, of the keys and hashes that it will generate.

-Rationale

-Random bits/number will be used by the SFRs for key generation and destruction, and the Common Criteria does not provide a suitable SFR for the random bit generation.
+Rationale Random bits/number will be used by the SFRs for key generation and